milleraundra/php_triangles/README.md

 #### By Aundra Miller

 ##Description
 This was a simple PHP project to become used to writing PHP code.
-Users can enter in the three sides of a triangle to learn the what kind of triangle it is.
+Users can enter in the three sides of a triangle to learn what kind of triangle it is.

 **This application may not be complete.
 Its sole purpose was to be a class exercise while attending Epicodus.**